gitzense/origin_device/README.md

-# Сontactless binding of workpieces to the coordinate system of a CNC milling machine
+# Сontactless binding of workpieces